nlpsandbox/nlpsandbox.io/wiki/608450-SynapseEnvironment.md

 ## Get Certified

-You need to certify your Synapse account if you want to perform the following
+You will need to certify your Synapse account to perform the following
 actions:

 - Update files to Synapse